 How a Fire Is Like A Relationship

-Often a fire will die at this point, and you need to start over with some new material.
+If you are inexperienced, a fire will often die at this point, and you need to start over with some new material.

 Say it takes, on the first date, when the flame is small, you don't buy the person a house just as you don't start a fire with a big log.
 Use kindle to build something that will take on a big log.
 You can't start a fire by throwing a big log on a really small amount of burning kindling.